ibalampanis/ai-ethics/CONTRIBUTING.md

 Thank you for considering contributing to our project!
 Here are a few guidelines to follow:

 # Getting Started

+If you're new to contributing, here are some steps to help you get started:

+1. **Familiarize Yourself with the Project**: Take some time to review the project's README.md file and explore the repository to understand its purpose, structure, and current contributions.

+2. **Read the Code of Conduct**: We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please review it carefully before participating in our community.

-- Navigate to the [`guide.md`](./guide.md) file in our repository.
+3. **Read the guide.md file**: Navigate to the [`guide.md`](./guide.md) file in our repository.

-- Feel free to add information regarding AI and Ethics in that file.
-- You can update existing categories or create new ones if necessary.
+4. **Make Your Contribution**: Create a new branch from the `main` branch to make your changes.
+Write clear, concise code and documentation following the project's coding standards and guidelines.
+Feel free to add information regarding AI and Ethics.
+You can update existing categories or create new ones if necessary.

+6. **Submit Your Contribution**: When you're ready, submit your contribution by opening a pushing against the `main` branch or by making a Pull Request (PR).
+Provide a descriptive title and description for your PR, explaining the changes you've made and why they're valuable.
+Be prepared to respond to feedback and iterate on your contribution if necessary.

+7. **Celebrate Your Contribution**: Congratulations on making your first contribution!
+Your contributions help improve the project for everyone in the community.
+We appreciate your efforts and look forward to seeing more contributions from you in the future.

 <p align="center">
   <img width="200" src="media/green-living/contribution.jpg" alt="">